If you knew me 10 years ago when we divorced, you wouldn’t think me and my ex would ever be caught dead in the same room.

 That simple pattern is what set me free.

 Seriously Anna?
 You can’t love your ex!
 That’s just weird.

 Well, yeah.
 It is weird.
 But, if it wasn’t a little strange and out there, it probably wouldn’t be God 🙂

 My steps to loving him started in prayer.
 I devoted every morning to praying for him and his new wife.
 EVERY MORNING.

 Mind you, this was during some of the most tense, painful years of our history.
 IT WAS HARD.

-But, that’s what scripture and the Holy Spirit told me to do.
+But, that’s what that small voice inside told me to do.
 So, I blindly did it.
 And eventually it became easier.

 I don’t know if any of my prayers made an impact on them.
 I like to think that they did.
 But, more so than that, they made a dramatic impact on me.

 On my perspective.